 How is treatment done

-t can be done with the use of medication to promote abortion or surgical procedure to remove the embryo and reconstruct the uterine tube.
-When the ectopic pregnancy is discovered before eight weeks of pregnancy, the embryo is very small and the doctor can prescribe a medication, called methotrexate. to induce abortion.
+Termination of pregnancy can be done with medication or with a surgical procedure to both remove the embryo and reconstruct the fallopian tube if needed.
+When the ectopic pregnancy is discovered before eight weeks of pregnancy, the embryo is still very small and the doctor can often prescribe a medication, called methotrexate. to induce abortion.
 When pregnancy is more advanced, a surgical procedure to remove the embryo is usually necessary.